 Types of multiple sclerosis

-Around 8 out of 10 people with MS will have the relapsing remitting type of MS.
+Around eight out of 10 people with MS are diagnosed with the relapsing remitting type of MS.

 There is currently no cure for MS but there are a number of treatments that can help.

-Relapsing remitting MS and secondary progressive MS can be treated with disease-modifying drugs.
-These are designed to slow the progression of the disease and reduce the number of relapses.
-But they are not suitable for all people with MS.
+Relapsing remitting MS can be treated with disease-modifying drugs.
+These are designed to reduce the number of relapses someone has.
+They may also be able to slow the progression of MS. But they are not suitable for all people with MS.

-There are also a wide range of treatments, including steroid injections and physiotherapy, that can help relieve symptoms and make day-to-day living easier.
+There are also a wide range of treatments, including physiotherapy, that can help relieve symptoms and make day-to-day living easier.
+Steroids can also be used to speed up recovery from relapses.

-Read more about the treatment of multiple sclerosis.
+Find out more about the treatment of multiple sclerosis .

 MS is known as an autoimmune condition.
 This is where something goes wrong with the immune system (the body’s defence against infection) and it mistakenly attacks healthy body tissue – in this case, the myelin covering of nerves.